awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

 When you configure a HTTP client with the hybrid post\-quantum cipher preference in s2n, the post\-quantum ciphers are first in the cipher preference list\.
 However, the preference list includes the classic, non\-hybrid ciphers lower in the preference order for compatibility\.
 If you were to use this cipher preference with an AWS KMS FIPS 140\-2 validated endpoint, s2n negotiates a classic, non\-hybrid key exchange cipher\.

-For a list of AWS KMS endpoints for each AWS Region, see the [AWS Key Management Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#kms_region) section in the *AWS Service Endpoints* topic of the *AWS General Reference*\.
+For a list of AWS KMS endpoints for each AWS Region, see [AWS Key Management Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html) in the *Amazon Web Services General Reference*\.
+For information about FIPS endpoints, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

 **Expected Performance**